-By default, Galaxy S8 navigation bar is transparent in Galaxy S8 home screen and apps screen, or light grey in Samsung’s apps.
+By default, the Galaxy S8 navigation bar is transparent on the Galaxy S8 home screen and apps screen, or light grey in Samsung’s apps.

-Samsung allows you to customize the background color of navigation bar in Galaxy S8 and S8+.
+Samsung allows you to customize the background colour of the navigation bar in Galaxy S8 and S8+.

-You can use any color for Galaxy S8 navigation bar.
+You can use any colour for the Galaxy S8 navigation bar.

-To customize background color of Galaxy S8 navigation bar, tap Background color (marked as 2) in navigation bar settings page discussed above.
+To customize the background colour of the Galaxy S8 navigation bar, tap Background colour (marked as 2) in the navigation bar settings page discussed above.

-Please note, the customized background color of the Galaxy S8 navigation bar is for apps made by Samsung only.
-Other apps will still use the default black background color for the navigation bar.
+Please note, the customized background colour of the Galaxy S8 navigation bar is for apps made by Samsung only.
+Other apps will still use the default black background colour for the navigation bar.